ASRock Implants AMD Ryzen 4000 Six-Core APU In New SBC

 In comparison, the Ryzen 5 4600U is one of AMD's latest mobile APUs that brings together the Zen 2 microarchitecture and TSMC's 7nm FinFET process.
 The six-core, 12-thread chip flaunts a 2.1 GHz base clock and 4 GHz boost clock.
 The APU is rated for 15W but can operate between 10W and 25W.
 It comes equipped with six Vega units that max out at 1.5 GHz.

-The 4X4-V2000 is a niche product, competing with the likes of Raspberry Pi and more powerful SBCs.
-But given its specifications, we wouldn't be surprised if the SBC starts to gain popularity outside its market.
-The 4X4-V2000 would provide a strong foundation for a small-form-factor (SFF) build, for example.
+The 4X4-V2000 is a niche product, but given its specifications, we wouldn't be surprised if the SBC starts to gain popularity outside its market.
+The 4X4-V2000 would provide a strong foundation for a small-form-factor (SFF) build.
 It's evident that ASRock or someone is evaluating the 4X4-V2000, which explains how the SBC got into the SiSoftware's database.
 Therefore, we hope to see an announcement from ASRock in the near future.